 Photography Tips For Better Travel Photos

-There are only two simple ingredients in travel photography: travelling, and taking pictures.
+There are only two simple ingredients in travel photography: traveling and taking pictures.
 Anyone can take a great travel photo, even with their phones.

 Only 2 sentences in and I can hear your thoughts already…

 This doesn’t help me at all.
 Why don’t my photos look like the ones on Pinterest and Instagram?